-Like other assessments in the SAT Suite of Assessments, the new SAT includes a Reading Test, Writing and Language Test, and a Math Test.
+Like other assessments in the SAT Suite of Assessments, the SAT includes a Reading Test, Writing and Language Test, and a Math Test.
 The SAT has an optional essay component, which some colleges will require.
 SAT questions focus on skills that matter most for college readiness and success, according to the latest research.

 Words in Context

-Many questions on the new SAT focus on important, widely used words and phrases found in texts in many different subjects.
+Many questions on the SAT focus on important, widely used words and phrases found in texts in many different subjects.
 Some questions ask you to figure out a word’s meaning based on context.
 The words are ones that you will probably encounter in college or in the workplace long after test day.

 No longer will students use flashcards to memorize obscure words, only to forget them the minute they put their test pencils down.
 The redesigned exams will engage students in close reading and honor the best work of the classroom.